loghul/MediaPlayerAndroid/README.md

 ![Screenshot (7)](https://user-images.githubusercontent.com/78194419/195649279-4e3e28a0-263f-45ca-b0f5-91827deefaa8.png)

 ## RESULT
-Thus a Simple Android Application create a dtatabase table and to display the database table  using SQLite Database in Android Studio is developed and executed successfully.
+Thus a Simple Android Application create a dtatabase table and to display the database table  using SQLite Database in Android Studio is developed and executed..